 Trinity is very well-placed to offer teaching in History and Modern Languages.
 Among its Fellows are experts in all of the languages available in the joint degree, and also historians working in many different fields, from the early middle ages to the late twentieth-century.

 In Modern Languages, French is taught by Dr Jean Khalfa, who has particular interests in writing in French from North Africa and the Caribbean.
 German is taught by Dr Mark Chinca, who works on medieval and early modern literature.
-Spanish is taught by Erica Segre, who specialises in nineteenth-century Latin-American literature and twentieth-century visual arts.
-Russian is taught by Dr Emma Widdis, who studies Soviet-era cinema.
+Spanish is taught by Ms Erica Segre, who specialises in nineteenth-century Latin-American literature and twentieth-century visual arts.
+Russian is taught by Professor Emma Widdis, who studies Soviet-era cinema.

-Among the historians teaching at Trinity are Prof. Joya Chatterji, a specialist in modern world history, including India; Prof. Boyd Hilton, who teaches eighteenth- and nineteenth-century British history; Dr Sachiko Kusukawa, who teaches early modern Europe; Dr Peter Sarris, a historian of late Antiquity with particular interests in Byzantium; Dr Richard Serjeantson, who teaches the history of political thought; Prof. Samita Sen, an expert in global economic history and modern South Asia; Prof. Alexandra Walsham, who works on early modern Britain; Dr David Washbrook, who teaches world history; and Dr Tessa Webber, who teaches Anglo-Saxon history.
+Among the historians teaching at Trinity are Professor Joya Chatterji, a specialist in modern world history, including India; Profesor Boyd Hilton, who teaches eighteenth- and nineteenth-century British history; Dr Sachiko Kusukawa, who teaches early modern Europe; Dr Daniel Larsen, who works on international and intelligence history; Professor Peter Sarris, a historian of late Antiquity with particular interests in Byzantium; Dr Richard Serjeantson, who teaches the history of political thought; Professor Samita Sen, an expert in global economic history and modern South Asia; Dr Damian Valdez, who is an historian of Germany; Dr David Washbrook, who teaches world history; and Dr Tessa Webber, who teaches Anglo-Saxon history.

 With so much expertise students can be confident that their interests will be fully fostered and catered for.